 Hypertrophy (thickening) of the ventricles can occur secondary to certain other diseases in cats (such as hyperthyroidism and hypertension), but most cases are idiopathic (i.e., have no obvious underlying cause) and are considered primary diseases of the heart itself.

-The majority of cases of HCM in humans are recognised to have a genetic basis, with over 130 genetic mutations already identified that may cause or predispose to development of the disease.
+The majority of cases of HCM in humans are recognised to have a genetic basis, with over 130 genetic mutations already identified that may cause or predispose an individual to development of the disease.
 It is now believed that many cases of HCM in cats may also have a genetic basis.

 Specific genetic mutations have been identified in both the Maine Coon and Ragdoll breeds of cat.
 Mutations in the gene responsible for producing a particular protein in heart muscle cells - MYBPC3 (the cardiac myosin binding protein C gene) have been identified commonly in both Maine Coon and Ragdoll cats affected with HCM (a different mutation is present in the two breeds), and similar mutations may also be seen in some other breeds.